YerkoPalma/choo-offline/readme.md

       send('xhrEffect', { foo: bar, _backup: 'nonXhrBackup' })
    ```

-   The above statement will call `xhrEffect` normally, but, assuming that is a xhr call, when offline, it will call the `nonXhrBackup` effect|reducer, passing the same data, excluding the _backup strings, i.e. the `foo` option.
+   The above statement will call `xhrEffect` normally, but when offline, it will call the `nonXhrBackup` effect|reducer, passing the same data, excluding the _backup strings.
 - `wrapInitialState`: To get the initial local state.

 ## License